nmc97/logan-screen-accessions/README.md

 6. Move scripts out of workflow directory into scripts directory
 7. Write it so that it builds mamba environments within rules (maybe not neccessary in this case)
 8. Consider changing minimap to deal with contigs using `-x asm5`
-9. Change how it calculates metrics
+9. Change how it calculates metrics (tools availible for this)
-10. think about removing more files if needed
+10. Think about removing more files if needed
-11. Consider how it could work for multiple query sequences (saves downloading the same thing over and over again)
+11. Consider how it could work for multiple query sequences (saves downloading the same thing over and over again for different queries)
-12. Figure out why the LAYOUT finding doesn't work well
+12. Figure out why the LAYOUT finding doesn't always work well